Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_proxy_advanced.md

 Optional:

 - `auth` (Attributes) (see [below for nested schema](#nestedatt--config--targets--auth))
 - `description` (String) The semantic description of the target, required if using semantic load balancing.
+Specially, setting this to 'CATCHALL' will indicate such target to be used when no other targets match the semantic threshold.
 - `logging` (Attributes) Not Null (see [below for nested schema](#nestedatt--config--targets--logging))
 - `model` (Attributes) Not Null (see [below for nested schema](#nestedatt--config--targets--model))
 - `route_type` (String) The model's operation implementation, for this provider.
 Set to `preserve` to pass through without transformation.
 Not Null; must be one of ["llm/v1/chat", "llm/v1/completions", "preserve"]